CourseraKD/GettingAndCleaningDataProject/Codebook.md

 * kurtosis(): kurtosis of the frequency domain signal
 * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 * angle(): Angle between to vectors

+###List of additional values###
+These were obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable

+* gravityMean
+* tBodyAccMean
+* tBodyAccJerkMean
+* tBodyGyroMean
+* tBodyGyroJerkMean

+###Variable Names###
+The variable names are listed in features.txt and are made up of from the lists of values and calculations above.
+The names are descriptive enough, and there are so many of them, it seems most useful to use the names as they are given in the features.txt file.

+Example: tBodyAcc-max()-Z is the value of the maximum Body Acceleration in the time domain in the Z axis.

 ---